csyhuang/hn2016_falwa/docs/source/index.rst

 To install the package for the first time, clone the GitHub repo and install via `develop` mode:::

  git clone https://github.com/csyhuang/hn2016_falwa.git
- cd hn2016_falwa
+ cd falwa
  python setup.py develop

 To incorporate updates, pull the new version of the code from GitHub.
 Remove any existing f2py modules and recompile.::

- # Assume you are already in the hn2016_falwa/ repo
+ # Assume you are already in the falwa/ repo
  git pull
- rm hn2016_falwa/*.so
+ rm falwa/*.so
  python setup.py develop
  pytest tests/ # to check if the package can be run properly